If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 Where Can I Sell Lyrics Online?
 (Sites)

-These are 21 of the best sites online to submit song lyrics for money and the answer to your question of ‘where can I sell my lyrics’:
+These are 25 of the best lyrics selling sites online to submit song lyrics for money and the answer to your question of ‘where can I sell my lyrics’:

-Songbay is the world’s largest original lyric library, and they are always on the lookout for lyricists of every genre.
+Songbay is the world’s largest original lyric library, and it is the best way to sell your music online as they are always on the lookout for lyricists of every genre.

-Songbay is also unique in the sense that they provide free copyright protection and registration for free when you submit your lyrics.
+Besides the reasonable fees, Songbay is also unique in the sense that they provide free copyright lyrics protection and registration for free when you submit your lyrics.

 With some sites charging up to $15 – $35 for this, you can just imagine how much you save and what peace of mind you have when using Songbay, where you can submit your lyrics online free.